Rishabh-malhotraa/caucus/README.md

 - [x] Code Running (Easy need to just hookup with an api)
 - [x] Database with all the leetcode question and sorted based on tags.
 - [x] IMP: Sync code using localstorage or sockets when a new person joins in the room, with defaultvalue prop on the monaco editor instance.
+- [x] Add codeforce problem using webscraping thingy
 - [ ] Option to remove the minimap
-- [ ] Add codeforce problem using webscraping thingy
+- [ ] Change Hosting from Heroku to GCP or Digital Ocean
+- [ ] Add SSL certificate to the docker container, andd get rid of the current bootleg shenanigans D: (LetsEncrypt or Cloudflare)
+- [ ] Change Heroku PSQL DB to either MongoDB or Firebase.
 - [ ] Add Autoformating keybind.
 - [ ] Add Vim Keybinds
 - [ ] Add a full-screen Zen Mode